dunnjm814/Lets-Learn-Angular/Notes.md

 Angular manages subscriptions to signals and gets notified about value changes.
 When a change occurs angular is able to update relevant ui about that change.
 Signals only available for versions 16+

+## Flexible components

+Use the @Input decorator from angular core to allow properties to be set via external sources